HCLTech-SSW/swift-deployment-saltstack/README.md

 <pre>
 On Salt-Minion for Controller node:
-1)	Installation and configuration of object storage service (i.e. Swift)
+1)	Installation and configuration of object storage service (i.e. Swift).

 On Salt-Minion for Object Storage node:
-1)	Installation and configuration of object storage service (i.e. Swift)
+1)	Installation and configuration of object storage service (i.e. Swift).

 Additionally, the installation would make the following common changes on all the three OpenStack nodes:
 1)	Update the host file.
 (On Controller, Compute and Object Storage machines).